Vishwas1/codepoetry/i/README.md

 ## cool stuffs

-Was looking for name of this poerty and my friend came up with this name `i`.
+Was looking for name of this poerty and my friend (Abhijit) came up with this name `i`.

 Rational: